 Just in case you were struggling to manage your own internal clock, expect a 10-minute wait for service, a 20-minute wait for your coffee and up to an hour for your food – you’re forced to go slow on Caye Caulker!

-I’ve already shared many fantastic spots to chill out, such as The Split and the Lazy Lizard, Ice and Beans, Northside Beach Club (aka Koko King) and the little beach I mentioned above outside of Sophie’s Guest House.
+I’ve already shared a few great locations to chill out, such as The Split and the Lazy Lizard, Ice and Beans, on the north island, and the little beach I mentioned outside of Sophie’s Guest House.

-On the front side of the island, there are also a number of open sandy areas with lounges and hammocks.
+On the front side of the island, there are also several open sandy areas with lounges and hammocks.
 They technically belong to the adjacent hotels, but the vibe is pretty relaxed and I don’t think anyone is kicking people off public beaches, so you’d probably be safe to laze on a sun lounge for a few hours!

 Where to eat and drink in Caye Caulker